BowinYem/Game/Game/Overview.md

 TODO:

-- Create a projectile class -
+- TEST projecile pool throroughly
-    - Will probably be deprecated later on
+    - Is there anything wrong memorywise with the components?

-    - Default initialized
+- ProjectilePool encasulates some of projectile's behavior?

 - Rewrite main loop to fit the loop pattern
     - rendering and reading input needs to happen at seperate times